shayanea/borzolini-service/docs/MVP_CONFIGURATION.md

 # MVP Configuration Guide

-This document outlines the simplified configuration for the Borzolini Clinic API MVP release.
+For the MVP, we've stripped out the complex stuff to keep things simple and cheap to run.

-## 🎯 MVP Philosophy
+## MVP Philosophy

-The MVP focuses on core functionality with minimal complexity:
+Keep it simple:

-- **Database**: PostgreSQL only (no Elasticsearch)
+- **Database**: Just PostgreSQL (Elasticsearch adds complexity and costs)
-- **Search**: Database-based search (no advanced search features)
+- **Search**: Use Postgres LIKE queries for now (good enough for MVP)
-- **Analytics**: Basic analytics (no advanced indexing)
+- **Analytics**: Basic tracking only (no fancy analytics yet)
-- **Deployment**: Simplified Docker setup
+- **Deployment**: Minimal Docker setup (runs on cheap servers)

-## 🚫 Disabled Features for MVP
+## What's Turned Off

 ### Elasticsearch & Kibana

-- **Status**: Disabled by default
+- **Status**: Commented out in docker-compose.yml
-- **Reason**: Reduces resource requirements and deployment complexity
+- **Why**: Saves ~1GB RAM and makes deployment way simpler
-- **Impact**: Search functionality uses database queries instead of advanced indexing
+- **Impact**: Search is slower on large datasets, but you won't notice until you have 10k+ records

-### Advanced Analytics
+### Analytics

-- **Status**: Basic analytics only
+- **Status**: Basic only (Umami for page views)
-- **Reason**: Focus on core clinic management features
+- **Why**: Focus on getting the core features working first
-- **Impact**: Standard reporting without advanced data insights
+- **Impact**: You get basic analytics, just not the fancy dashboards and insights

-## ✅ Enabled Features for MVP
+## Enabled Features for MVP

 ### Core Functionality

-- ✅ User authentication and authorization
+- User authentication and authorization
-- ✅ Clinic management
+- Clinic management
-- ✅ Pet health monitoring
+- Pet health monitoring
-- ✅ Appointment scheduling
+- Appointment scheduling
-- ✅ Basic analytics and reporting
+- Basic analytics and reporting
-- ✅ Email notifications
+- Email notifications
-- ✅ File uploads
+- File uploads
-- ✅ API documentation (Swagger)
+- API documentation (Swagger)

 ### Database

-- ✅ PostgreSQL with TypeORM
+- PostgreSQL with TypeORM
-- ✅ Database migrations
+- Database migrations
-- ✅ Seed data
+- Seed data

 ### Security

-- ✅ JWT authentication
+- JWT authentication
-- ✅ Rate limiting
+- Rate limiting
-- ✅ CORS configuration
+- CORS configuration
-- ✅ Input validation
+- Input validation

-## 🔧 Configuration Files
+## Configuration Files

 ### Environment Variables